MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Conclusion

-\section{Other Experimental Results}
+\subsubsection{Other Experimental Results}

-In Figure~\ref{fig:xi06fmnist} and~\ref{fig:xi06cifar}, we present the comparison of testing accuracy among baseline, semi-honest and malicious groups under targeted attacks and ASR between the groups under untargeted attacks.
+In Figures~\ref{fig:xi06fmnist} and~\ref{fig:xi06cifar}, we present the comparison of testing accuracy among baseline, semi-honest and malicious groups under targeted attacks and ASR between the groups under untargeted attacks.
+In addition, we also give the experimental results by varying proportion of malicious clients ($\xi\geq 0.5$), \#clients $n$ and non-iid degree $q$ in Tables~\ref{tab:fmnist} and~\ref{tab:cifar}.
 We see that the results are consistent with the analysis in Section~\ref{sec:expacc}: the untargeted attacks nearly have no impact on the accuracy of the final model (only slightly decreasing the speed of convergence).
-Since GA may directly upload noise, it may be easily detected from the beginning of the training to the end, resulting in the same convergence as the baseline.
-For LFA, Krum, Trim and AA Attacks, BRIEF is also difficult to distinguish between semi-honest and malicious clients at the beginning.
+Since GA may directly upload noise, it can be easily detected from the beginning of the training to the end, resulting in the same convergence as the baseline.
+For LFA, Krum, Trim, and AA Attacks, \texttt{MUDGUARD} is also difficult to distinguish between semi-honest and malicious clients at the beginning.
 Thus, the speed of convergence is slightly decreased.
 The main difference is that: LeNet achieves around $78\%$ in FMNIST, while ResNet-18 provides approx. $56\%$ accuracy in CIFAR-10.